contentstack-launch-examples/launch-cloudwatch-otel-collector/README.md

 - **gcurl** (a gRPC-enabled version of curl)

 ## Running the OTEL Collector Locally

+1. Update the AWS Credentials in the Dockerfile
-To start the OTEL Collector locally, run the following command:
+2. Start the OTEL collector service. with following command:
 ```sh
 sh start-otel.sh
 ```

 This will launch the OTEL Collector using the provided configuration.